Educational

 Photo of the Amazon Kindle ebook readerKindle ebook readers can slip into a child's school bagAmazon

 The latest Amazon Kindle ebook reader costs $100 and is available in black or denim.
 With 16GB of storage, the device can hold thousands of books, and there's a front light to illuminate the screen at night.
 The battery lasts for 6 weeks, even if your child reads for around 30 minutes a day, every day, and the screen measures six inches from corner to corner.
-At about one-third of a pound and less than 0.4in thick, this should slip easily into your child's school bag.
+This should slip easily into your child's school bag at about one-third of a pound and less than 0.4in thick.

-Ebook readers aren't the best for consuming school textbooks or viewing images and diagrams — and of course, you can't scribble notes on the pages.
+Ebook readers aren't the best for reading school textbooks or viewing images and diagrams—and of course, you can't scribble notes on the pages.
 Still, as a way to encourage your child to read more without weighing them down with a bag full of hardbacks, the Kindle is hard to beat.
 Books are downloaded via a Wi-Fi connection.

 Raspberry Pi